 Groin injuries can be caused by many different things.
 The groin has many muscles attaching to it from the legs and buttocks.
-Although you might not notice it, the groin is also very flexible which means there are many ligaments in the region too.
+Although you might not notice it, the groin is also very flexible which means ligaments in the region are also prone to becoming injured too.

-The most common causes of groin injury result from these muscles, tendons and ligaments being over-stretched, over-used, or ‘pulled’.
+The most common causes of groin injury result from these muscles, tendons and ligaments being over-stretched, over-used, or ‘pulled’ (strained).

 Occasionally groin pain is actually the result of nerve injuries in the lower-back or from hernias that push down into the groin area.
 If pain is severe, persisting, or associated with nausea or vomiting it is very important to get medical treatment as soon as possible.

 If you have pulled a muscle, from sport or gardening or some other activity, then you can ease the discomfort by putting an ice pack on the affected area for about 30 minutes every few hours for a few days.
 This might help ease the swelling and pain.
 Never put an ice pack directly against the skin – it should be wrapped in a clean cloth to avoid burning the skin.